Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — Exodus 28:33

-There is one missing color referring to the woman, and that is blue.
-Her harlotry stems from leaving out God's divine commands.
+In comparison, there is one missing color referring to the woman, blue.
+The missing color blue reveals that her harlotry stems from leaving out God's divine commands.

-The sapphire was a stone that was reserved for kings and priests in the ancient world.
+Finally, the sapphire was a stone reserved for kings and priests in the ancient world.

 But you are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous light;